This article highlights the Point Dume State Beach and Reserve. Seriously, this spot in Malibu is one of the prettiest in Los Angeles County!

 This second walk was tougher than the first one since the sand is very soft and loose in here.
 I shouldn’t be complaining since there are tall cliffs (topped with mansions) facing the beach.
 The clouds helped to make the view prettier.

 After a while, I was able to see the end of the beach and the famous promontory that gives this place a name.
-Point Dume has been famous thru the times because:
+Point Dume has been famous through the times because:

 - It was used as a sacred space by the native Chumash